AleHarm/startup/README.md

 I'm dead, I'm dying, I'm dead. so much knowledge.
 MongoDB seems really cool and I've heard a lot about it.
 TBH my brain is just not in the place to learn about this rn.
 But I learned where you have to put your info to have everything Mongo work right

+Very cool stuff.
+I think I understand what's happening, and now I get how MongoDB ties in, at least a little bit. tough stuff.
+I also learned that your website won't change if you're updating and pushing the wrong files, and the deploying the files you already have for your website.
+Doesn't work like that.
+Don't assume that VS Code has the correct project open.